voidee07/PersonalContentHelper-/README.md

 ---

-## Why Content OS exists
+## Why Personal Content Helper exists

 Building a personal brand should not start with endless scrolling.
-Content OS pulls **high-signal topics** from the sources you already read, **ranks them against your knowledge base**, and **drafts in your voice** - without auto-posting, without a subscription, and with your API keys under your control.
+Personal Content Helper pulls **high-signal topics** from the sources you already read, **ranks them against your knowledge base**, and **drafts in your voice** - without auto-posting, without a subscription, and with your API keys under your control.

 | Principle | What it means |
 |-----------|----------------|